god513/BambuLabA1mods/README.md

 ![LED11](https://github.com/god513/BambuLabA1mods/assets/163728970/2e7dee54-2f6f-4637-9791-3434ce71f4b7)

 # LED Bar
-Led Strip that attaches to the back of the A1 with a 3d printed holder.

-It connects directly to the 24V 4.2A Power supply of the A1.
+Led Strip that attaches to the back of the A1 and connects directly to the 24V 4.2A Power supply of the A1.
+I also designed my own holder for it.

 detailed Instrucions:
 https://makerworld.com/en/models/473361#profileId-383421